inferno986return/IT-technician-book/bookplan.md

 Cover CompTIA basics but we can deviate into how to run a support desk.

 What is an MSP?

+Paper sizes - A3, A4, letter, thermal roll
+Networking
+Scanning - DPI, flatbed, feeder

+Types of firewall

+Add A+ and Network+ ports and protocols

 E-mail protocols and examples, use Mozilla Thunderbird screenshots.
 Including POP3, IMAP, SMTP and Exchange ActiveSync, MAPI